-1U INTEGRATION FROM THE OUTSET
+IU INTEGRATION FROM THE OUTSET

-The combination of media, community and policy-maker engagement from the beginning of a strategic communications effort is key to success.
-The catalytic effect of coordinating integrating these two strategies far outweighs either one as a siloed or solo effort.
+The combination of media, community and policymaker engagement from the beginning of a strategic communications effort is key to success.
+The catalytic effect of coordinating and integrating these strategies far outweighs any one as a siloed or solo effort.